IbbyI/PasswordManager/README.md

 ## Overview

 This Password Manager is a Python-based application that helps you securely store and manage account credentials.
 It provides an easy-to-use graphical interface, strong password generation, and encrypts all sensitive data to ensure the security of your accounts.
-Built with `Tkinter` and enhanced with `ttkbootstrap` for a modern theme, this tool offers a comprehensive solution for password management and data security.
+Built with `Tkinter` and enhanced with `ttkbootstrap` and `customtkinter` for a modern theme, this tool offers a comprehensive solution for password management and data security.

 ## Features

 ### 1. **Master Login Page**
 - **Secure Authentication**: The application starts with a master login page that ensures only authorized users can access the stored credentials.
-   - **SHA-256 Hashing with Salt**: The master password is securely stored using SHA-256 hashing with a random 32-bit salt.
-This ensures that the password is hashed before storage, and the hash is verified during login, preventing plain-text password storage and enhancing security.
+- **Argon2 Hashing with Salt**: The master password is securely stored using the `Argon2` hashing algorithm, which includes a built-in random salt and configurable memory, time, and parallelism parameters.
+This ensures the password is hashed before storage and verified during login, offering strong protection against brute-force and side-channel attacks.

 ### 2. **Account Management**
    - **Store Credentials**: Securely store account information including email, username, password, and application name.